openclimatedata/countrygroups/README.md

 The Data Package contains the lists used to build the language modules and can be loaded with respective [language tools](http://frictionlessdata.io/tools/).
-Some lists contain additional information like data of joining etc.
+Some lists contain additional information like date of joining etc.

 ## Python Module